shippingfandom/Marinette/README.md

 It allows everything **do.rc** scripitng allows *plus* everything in-game **scripting** allows!
 Which opens endless possibilities with what you can implement in a configuration files, really! 🌺

+## Do I need to know Glosure to use this?
+Absolutely no!
+Marinette doesn't require any Glosure knowledge for you to use it.
+However, if you want to modify something or write your own Glosure scripts, you, of course, would make use of Glosure 😉

+## How can I write my own scripts or modify the config?
+For now, you can write your own script only by reading the [Glosure tutorial](https://github.com/mahocitrus/Glosure/blob/main/Tutorial.md) and checking the [scripts in bonus](bonus)

+<small><small><small>I will probably write a tutorial one day...</small></small></small>

+However, modifying **do.gls** is as easy as just commenting out something or simply following the instructions in the comments!

 ## Why would I want to use Marinette?
 Because just as **5hell**, **Marinette** is *completely* free to use and to tinker on! 💅